-Alyssa holds an RYT 200 hour yoga teaching certification and has trained in ballet, modern dance, jazz, and improvisation.
-She has extensive experience experience teaching yoga, ballet, jazz, and contemporary dance to students ages 6-75.
-Before beginning her doctoral studies, she was an adjunct professor of dance at Loyola University New Orleans, taught yoga for the Tulane University Campus Recreation department and the New Orleans Jewish Community Center.
-She has taught dance for the New Orleans Dance Academy and Loyola Preparatory Arts Program.
+Alyssa holds an RYT 200 hour yoga teaching certification from Wild Lotus Yoga and has trained in ballet, modern, jazz, and improvisation.
+She has extensive experience teaching yoga, ballet, pointe, classical variations, jazz, and contemporary dance to students ages 6-75.
+Before beginning her doctoral studies, she was an adjunct professor of dance in the Department of Theatre Arts & Dance at Loyola University New Orleans, taught yoga for the Tulane University Campus Recreation department and the New Orleans Jewish Community Center.
+She has taught dance for adults and children at the New Orleans Dance Academy and Loyola Preparatory Arts Program.
 She also coached and taught private lessons for teens and adults.

 She has performed with Ballet Hysell, D’Project, Loyola Ballet, and Komenka Ethnic Dance Ensemble, as well as as an independent artist.
 She has performed all over the United States, as well as traveled abroad to Italy, France, Belgium, and the Netherlands.